ChristoinSD/specflow-selenium-framework/README.md

 ```
 cd /D [insert full path to location of solution file (.sln)]
  .\packages\Pickles.CommandLine.[pickles version number]\tools\pickles.exe^
+ --documentation-format=dhtml^
  --feature-directory=./Specflow_Selenium_PO_Example2\Features^
  --output-directory=.\documentation^
  --test-results-format=specrun^
  --link-results-file=.\[directory to TestResult.xml]\TestResult.xml
 ```
++ documentation-format: "dhtml" = interactive with search, collapse and expand "html" = not interactive
 + Find the documentation folder (should be in the same directory as your .sln file) and open index.html

 ## Reporting (2):